You Are Just Minutes Away From

-Answer: I do.
-But I developed this program as a result of several of my customers asking me to help them find plots that they could use for developing their own stories, and more specifically, to help them develop a future book series.
+Answer: I developed this program as a result of several of my customers asking me to help them find plots that they could use for developing their own stories, and more specifically, to help them develop a future book series.

 I have been providing training and services to writers since 2001, so when enough people had requested something like this, I decided that I knew how to find and hire the right people, so that is what I did.

 So far, I am hearing wonderful success stories from my customers about how this program has been able to help them produce more high-caliber fiction stories.
 It pleases me to hear such stories.

 Myself, I am a nonfiction writer.
 I write awesome nonfiction.
 But to bring this program to life, I HIRED some really talented fiction writers to make sure that you will get outstanding fiction plots that you can use as the basis for your stories.

 When I produce training for fiction writers, that is always written by a ghost writer.

 I have dedicated most of the last twenty years to helping writers become the very best writers they can be.

 And when I was asked to provide extra help to fiction writers, I took my skills for hiring great writers and giving them good structure and direction, and I applied it to this program.